-Because everything is the WordPress relates to each other in more like hierarchical order, it is naturally to think that all the settings or properties are propagated down the hierarchical tree too.
-For example a WordPress user typically has one or more parent roles assigned and that is why combined list of role capabilities are automatically inherited by users.
+Because everything is the WordPress relates to each other in more like hierarchical order, it is natural to think that all the settings or properties are propagated down the hierarchical chain too.
+For example, a WordPress user typically has one or more parent roles assigned and that is why a combined list of role capabilities is automatically inherited by users.

-Advanced Access Manager plugin (aka AAM) takes in consideration all the relationships between WordPress resources, users/roles and automatically inherits access settings and properties accordingly.
-Additionally to this, AAM introduces the concept of “Default” settings that allows the website owner to define default access settings for for all the users, roles and visitors all together.
+Advanced Access Manager plugin (aka AAM) takes into consideration all the relationships between WordPress resources, users/roles and automatically inherits access settings and properties accordingly.
+Additionally to this, AAM introduces the concept of “Default” settings that allows a website owner to define default access settings for all the users, roles and visitors all together.

 It would be very impractical to define the same access settings for each WordPress role one-by-one, especially when you have dozens of custom roles.
 That is why the “Default” access settings can be so handy.
-For example if you have 15 custom roles that should not have access to manage pages, you can define “Default” access for everybody by restricting access to manage pages and if necessary override (give ability to edit pages) only for some very specific roles or individual users.
+For example, if you have 15 custom roles that should not have access to manage pages, you can define default access for everybody by restricting access to manage pages and if necessary override (give the ability to edit pages) only for some very specific roles or individual users.

 So how does settings inheritance work?

 Settings inheritance is quite complicated feature to implement, especially when it comes to posts & terms access control.
-There are so many permutation of possibilities and in some cases they even contradict each other.
-Luckily AAM does it all for you out-of-box even in free version.
-Exception is Posts & Terms feature as it is limited in the basic AAM version.
+There are so many permutations of possibilities and in some cases, they even contradict each other.
+Luckily AAM does it all for you out-of-box and takes care of all these complicated things.

-The image below visually shows how user or visitor (for simplicity, moving forward, both will be called “user”) inherits access settings with AAM plugin.
-Each time “user” interacts with a WordPress website, AAM first checks if current “user” has any explicit settings defined for that particular “user”.
-If none, then AAM checks if “user” has a parent role and inherits access settings from it.
-Finally if either “user” does not have parent role or role does not have any access settings defined, then AAM inherits access settings from the “Default” settings.
+The image below visually shows how a user or visitor (for simplicity, moving forward, both will be called “user”) inherits access settings with the AAM plugin.
+Each time user interacts with a WordPress website, AAM first checks if a current user has any explicit settings defined for that particular user.
+If none, then AAM checks if the user has a parent role and inherits access settings from it.
+Finally, if neither user nor a parent role has any access settings defined, then AAM inherits access settings from the default settings.

 By default, WordPress CMS does not have ability to define parent roles and the list of roles is linear.
-With premium AAM Role Hierarchy extension you can create a complex role hierarchy tree.
+With premium Role Hierarchy add-on you can create a complex role hierarchy tree.

-It gets way more complicated when managing access to the WordPress content like posts, pages, custom post types, categories and custom hierarchical taxonomies.
-The reason for this is that any page may have a parent page or any post may have one or more parent categories as well as all this typically is changing while more content is created.
+It gets way more complicated when managing access to WordPress content like posts, pages, custom post types, categories, and custom hierarchical taxonomies.
+The reason for this is that any page may have a parent page or any post may have one or more parent categories, as well as all this, typically is changing while more content is created.

 This article is designed to give a general introduction to the access settings inheritance so for more detailed information about WordPress content access control, please refer to the How to manage access to the WordPress content article.